 Prepaid fees are recognised under IFRS 15 to record fee payments received for services for which the performance obligation has not yet been fully satisfied as well as prepayments for renewal fees for patent applications.
 See also Note 2.5.

 3. Revenue from contracts with customers

 The following tables show the disaggregation of the EPO revenue by major products:

-3.1 Revenue from patent and procedural fees and other revenue in EUR '000 1111 LUIN 000
+3.1 Revenue from patent and procedural fees and other revenue

 The revenue breaks down into the following categories: